Yoast/wordpress-seo/readme.txt

 Release Date: July 19th, 2016

 * Enhancements:
-	* Adds the setting and user option to disable the SEO analysis.
+	* Adds a setting and a user option to disable the SEO analysis.
 	* Adds the readability score to the post and term overview.
 	* Disables the analysis marker buttons when switching from visual to text view in the editor.
 	* Accessibility enhancements: